ChemAxon/jchem-microservices-examples/official-docker-images/README.md

 ## How to run

-1. Check the JMS version in the `.env` file, and change it to the one you need
+1. Check the JChem Microservices version in the `.env` file, and change it to the one you need
 2. Execute `docker-compose up`

 ## What is happening in this example?

-The docker-compose file has a description of the JChem Microservices system whit a central license server.
+The docker-compose file has a description of the JChem Microservices system wiht a central license server.
 The license server is a module we build during __UP__ command, and it is based on [Nginx](https://hub.docker.com/_/nginx) image.

 ## How to access the system?